 to establish the existence of facts; and

-to ascertain or demonstrate the standards which are achieved or ought to be achieved by employees using the electronic communication system in the course of their duties.
+to ascertain or demonstrate the standards which are achieved or ought to be achieved by Employees using the electronic communication system in the course of their duties.

-The employee shall comply with any electronic communication systems policies that the Employer may issue from time to time.
+The Employee shall comply with any electronic communication systems policies that the Employer may issue from time to time.